Rich Swann

 Richard Anthony Swann (born February 15, 1991) is an American professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA), where he is a member of First Class.
+He is signed to Total Nonstop Action Wrestling (TNA), where he is a former member of First Class.
 In TNA, he is a former Impact World Champion, TNA World Heavyweight Champion, Impact X Division Champion, and Impact Digital Media Champion.

 Swann is also known for his time in WWE, where he was a former WWE Cruiserweight Champion.
 Additionally, Swann has competed for promotions such as Full Impact Pro, Combat Zone Wrestling, Evolve, Pro Wrestling Guerrilla (PWG), Chikara, Combat Zone Wrestling (CZW), Dragon Gate and Major League Wrestling (MLW).
 He is a former RevPro British Tag Team Champion, FIP World Heavyweight Champion, FIP Tag Team Champion, Open the United Gate, Open the Owarai Gate, and Open the Triangle Gate Champion.

 In 2018, Swann signed with Impact Wrestling winning the Impact X Division Championship and later winning the Impact World Championship.
 In 2021, Swann would unify the Impact World Championship and the TNA World Heavyweight Championship.
 In 2022, Swann would win the Impact Digital Media Championship.

 Early life

 Richard Anthony Swann was born in Baltimore, Maryland, on February 15, 1991.
-Swann's father was killed by his girlfriend when Swann was 12 years old.
+Swann's father was murdered by his girlfriend when Swann was 12 years old.
 His mother died when he was 16, after which Swann "fell in with a rough crowd" and began using cocaine.
 However, after his supplier died of a heart attack, Swann, with help from his aunt, stopped using cocaine, got an apartment and finished high school.